frame-technology/react-coding-challenge/README.md

 ## Details

+All subreddits can be read by appending `.json` to the end of the url.
+So the Cats subreddit at: `https://www.reddit.com/r/cats/` can't be consumed as a json blob at `https://www.reddit.com/r/cats.json` .
+A sample blob is provided as [`feed/sample.json`](feed/sample.json).

 The deployable solution should be built in a folder named **`dist`** with an entry point file of **`index.html`**.

 Please create components for each part of the page (eg. header, content, footer, etc).